junxit/us-congress-bills-115/metadata.md

 - 2017-06-28 — Placed on the Union Calendar, Calendar No. 135.
 - 2017-06-28 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-198.
 - 2017-06-28 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-198.
+- 2017-07-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-07-20 — Considered as unfinished business. (consideration: CR H6128)
+- 2017-07-20 — Considered under suspension of the rules. (consideration: CR H6047-6120)
+- 2017-07-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2825.
+- 2017-07-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-20 — Mr. McCaul moved to suspend the rules and pass the bill, as amended.
+- 2017-07-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 41 (Roll no. 403). (text: CR H6047-6109)
+- 2017-07-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 41 (Roll no. 403).(text: CR H6047-6109)
+- 2017-07-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.